-The optimizer handles derived tables (subqueries in the
+The optimizer handles derived tables as follows:

 The optimizer postpones materialization of subqueries in the